 What is attrition?
 Attrition is a reduction of staff for voluntary or involuntarily reasons.
 For large enterprises like contact centers, employee attrition is often viewed as an unavoidable cost of doing business.
 As a result, they do not calculate the attrition rate, due to the mistaken assumption high staff turnover is inevitable in these settings.
 With high volumes of customers to deal with in a limited amount of time, contact centers can indeed be challenging environments, and it takes employees with the right set of core competencies to fit the role and be truly successful.

-The Costs of Employee Attrition and Turnover
+what are the Costs of Employee Attrition and High Attrition rates?

 Employee attrition affects both high and low performers alike.
 There are two sides to staff turnover: positive and negative.
 Positive attrition occurs when low-performing workers leave voluntarily or are fired.
 However, when top-performing employees who are responsible for driving sales and increasing revenue become demotivated and start looking for the exit, it is known as negative attrition.
 Negative attrition implies a larger, more serious problem within an organization.